Graduate Certificate in International Tourism and Hotel Management

 About this course

-The Graduate Certificate in International Tourism and Hotel Management covers four units of the Master of International Tourism and Hotel Management, from topics including but not limited to employee relations, event planning and management, financial analysis, gaming operations, destination marketing, and tourism and hospitality management.
+The Graduate Certificate in International Tourism and Hotel Management from Southern Cross University covers four units of the Master of International Tourism and Hotel Management, from topics such as employee relations, event planning and management, marketing, and tourism and hospitality management.

 The Graduate Certificate in International Tourism and Hotel Management is a pathway award.
 Students who complete the Graduate Certificate are awarded four units of advanced standing towards the Master of International Tourism and Hotel Management.